Linw00d93/pokeRest/README.md

-+To test that everything is working update the getPoke.py script with your local IP address and run the script +if you get a resposnse back with the information of pikachu then it works
+*To test that everything is working update the getPoke.py script with your local IP address and run the script *if you get a resposnse back with the information of pikachu then it works